National Archives Building

 The National Archives Building, known informally as Archives I, is the headquarters of the United States National Archives and Records Administration.
-It is located north of the National Mall at 700 Pennsylvania Avenue, N.W. in Washington, D.C..
-The rotunda entrance is on Constitution Avenue, while the research entrance is on Pennsylvania Avenue.
-A second larger facility, known as "Archives II" (or simply as "A2"), is located in College Park, Maryland.
+It is located north of the National Mall at 700 Pennsylvania Avenue, N.W. in Washington, D.C.
+The rotunda entrance is on Constitution Avenue, and the research entrance is on Pennsylvania Avenue.
+A second larger facility, Archives II, also known as A2, is located in College Park, Maryland.

+Built in the 1930s, the National Archives Building was designated a contributing property to the Pennsylvania Avenue National Historic Site in 1966 and added to the National Register of Historic Places in 1971.
+It was designated a National Historic Landmark in December 2023.

 Exhibits

 The National Archives building holds original copies of the three main formative documents of the United States and its government: the Declaration of Independence, the Constitution, and the Bill of Rights.
-These are displayed to the public in the main chamber of the National Archives, which is called the Rotunda for the Charters of Freedom.
+These are on display for the public in the main chamber's rotunda, known as Charters of Freedom, at the National Archives in Washington, D.C.
+The Emancipation Proclamation will be added to the permanent display in 2026.

-The building hosts additional important American historical items, including the Articles of Confederation, the Louisiana Purchase Treaty, the Emancipation Proclamation, and collections of photography and other historically and culturally significant American artifacts.
-An original version of the 1297 Magna Carta confirmed by Edward I is an internationally historical document also on display.
+The building hosts additional important American historical items, including the Continental Association, the Articles of Confederation, the Louisiana Purchase Treaty, and collections of photography and other historically and culturally significant American and international artifacts, including an original version of the 1297 Magna Carta confirmed by Edward I.

+Between 2003 and 2004 the National Archives also held special exhibits to the public for the Gettysburg Address and Emancipation Proclamation.

-Once inside the Rotunda for the Charters of Freedom, there are no lines to see the individual documents and visitors are allowed to walk from document to document as they wish.
-Photography is not permitted in the National Archives Museum.
+Inside the Rotunda for the Charters of Freedom, there are no lines to see the individual documents and visitors are allowed to walk from document to document as they wish.
 Photography with natural light is permitted in research rooms.